NTNU-IHB/PythonFMU/README.md

 ###### Create the FMU

 ```
-pythonfmu-builder -f pythonslave.py pythonfmu
+pythonfmu-builder -f pythonslave.py myproject
 ```

-In this example a python class named `PythonSlave` that extends `Fmi2Slave` is declared in a file named `pythonslave.py`, where `pythonfmu` is an optional folder containing additional project files required by the python script.
+In this example a python class named `PythonSlave` that extends `Fmi2Slave` is declared in a file named `pythonslave.py`, where `myproject` is an optional folder containing additional project files required by the python script.
 Project folders such as this will be recursively copied into the FMU.
 Multiple project files/folders may be added.

 ### Test it online